puppetsw/CivilSurveySuite/README.md

 ![CSS Ribbon](./images/cssribbon.png)

 `Civil Survey Suite` a passion project of mine.
 It was designed to enhance surveying tasks for both surveyors and survey drafters in Autodesk Civil 3D, this plugin brings powerful enhancements tailored specifically for the surveying field.
 Simplify point creation, work with CogoPoint labels, tools for surfaces, generate reports and more.
-Civil Survey Suite is the result of a labour of love, created with a passion for improving the survey drafting experience within Civil 3D.
+Civil Survey Suite was created with a passion for improving the survey drafting experience within Civil 3D.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>